 - Reject a call: ▶ Options ▶ Reject waiting call ▶ OK - Accept a call: ▶ Accept ▶ ... speak to the new caller.
-The previous call is placed on hold.
+The previous call is placed on hold. - End the call, resume the on-hold call: Press the End call key

 Conversation with three participants